appelqvistelias/yrgopelago/README.md

 This is a school project with the purpose to create a hotel with a booking system using HTML, CSS, PHP and JavaScript.
 The project will also include the usage of API.

+Based on the assignment requirements, the site is optimized for desktop use only, and the booking system is restricted to January 2025.

 Database structure:
 ```
 CREATE TABLE IF NOT EXISTS room_types (